s520250/streaming-06-smart-smoker/README.md

 Create a producer to send these temperature readings to RabbitMQ.
 Create three consumer processes, each one monitoring one of the temperature streams.
 Perform calculations to determine if a significant event has occurred.

-## Optional: Alert Notifications
-Optionally, we can have our consumers send us an email or a text when a significant event occurs.
-You'll need some way to send outgoing emails.
-I use my main Gmail account - other options are possible.

-# Consumer Assignment Details
-## Consumer goals
-Condition To monitor

-If smoker temp decreases by 15 F or more in 2.5 min (or 5 readings)  --> smoker alert!
-If food temp change in temp is 1 F or less in 10 min (or 20 readings)  --> food stall alert!

 ## Windowing
 For more on windowing, read https://softwaremill.com/windowing-in-big-data-streams-spark-flink-kafka-akka/Links to an external site.